wesleimp-deprecated/wesleimp.github.io/_posts/2021-3-29-elixir-and-erlang-code-in-the-same-umbrella-project.md

   defp deps do
     [
       {:ping_elixir, in_umbrella: true},
-      # As the Erlang project, its really importand to add the manager as rebar3
+      # As the Erlang project, it's really importand to add the manager as rebar3
       {:ping_erlang, in_umbrella: true, manager: :rebar3}
     ]
   end